 Pre-K Program Quality

-Pre-K Quality Snapshots are one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
-Snapshots are meant to help you choose the program that best meets your child's and family's needs.
+The Pre-K Quality Snapshot is one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
+The Pre-K Quality Snapshot is meant to help you choose the program that best meets your child's and family's needs.
 As you search, be sure to select the "Pre-K" option.
-Learn more about the Pre-K Quality Snapshot in our Family Guide.

 You can also learn about program quality by: